What is 69kg in lbs? A practical guide to Weight Conversions

 Q: Is 69kg overweight or underweight?

 A: Whether 69kg is overweight or underweight depends entirely on an individual's height, age, gender, and body composition.
-Body Mass Index (BMI) is a commonly used metric, but it's not a perfect indicator of health.
+Day to day, body Mass Index (BMI) is a commonly used metric, but it's not a perfect indicator of health.
 It's always best to consult a healthcare professional to determine a healthy weight range.

 Q: How accurate is the conversion factor 2.20462 lbs/kg?